taylorhutchison/debugging-pwa/README.md

 [http://192.161.3.10:3000](http://192.161.3.10:3000)

 ### - How to download ZEIT `now` CLI ?
-You will need to signup on ZEIT using your GitHub account.
+- You will need to signup on ZEIT using your GitHub account.
-You can sign up for ZEIT [here](https://zeit.co/)
-Zeit has been re-branded to Vercel so when you hit the above URL, you will be re-directed to [https://vercel.com/](https://vercel.com/)
+- You can sign up for ZEIT [here](https://zeit.co/).
+ZEIT has been re-branded to Vercel so when you hit the above URL, you will be re-directed to [https://vercel.com/](https://vercel.com/)
-Once the account is created, you will `now` dependency on your machine.
+- Once the account is created, you will need `now` CLI dependency on your machine.
 To download that use either of the commands below.

 With **yarn**
 ```sh